SamuelKINDYLIDES/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
-  institution = "My high school" year = 2018
+  course = "Secondary school certificate (CESS)" institution = "Collège duSacré-Coeur, Charleroi, Belgium" year = 2016

 +++

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am currently a student in Biology at the University of Mons, Belgium.
+Through this website, I would like to share my thoughts and projects to come with you.